Think Twice Before Selection: Federated Evidential Active Learning for Medical Image Analysis with Domain Shifts: Experiments

-Remarkably, FEAL consistently outperforms state-of-the-art FAL methods on Fed-ISIC, as shown in Fig.~\ref{fig:main_results}(a)-(c).
-This superiority is especially noticeable in the fifth FAL round, where FEAL achieves a substantial performance gain of $1.62\%$ over the second-best method, CoreSet ($E$), as demonstrated in Figure \ref{fig:main_results}(c).
+Remarkably, FEAL consistently outperforms state{-}of-the{-}art FAL methods on Fed-ISIC, as shown in Fig.~\ref{fig:main_results}(a)-(c).
+This superiority is especially noticeable in the fifth FAL round, where FEAL achieves a substantial performance gain of $1.62\%$ over the second-best method, CoreSet ($E$), as demonstrated in Fig.~\ref{fig:main_results}(c).
 Additionally, it is noteworthy that FEAL achieves a performance comparable to training with the fully annotated dataset in the third round and even exceeds the fully supervised performance by $0.84\%$ in the fifth round.
 These advancements are primarily attributable to the effective uncertainty calibration and demonstrate the efficacy of FEAL.
 It is noteworthy that the baseline methods KAFAL and LoGo, designed for FAL underperform in real-world federated scenarios.
-Despite showing impressive results in simulated federated learning datasets, they fail to replicate this success in actual multi-center federated learning frameworks.
+Despite showing impressive results in simulated federated datasets, they fail to replicate this success in actual multi-center federated scenarios.
 This is mainly due to the inherent domain shift characteristics of multi-center medical data.
-As depicted in Fig.~\ref{fig:main_results}(d)-(f), FEAL also achieves superior performance on the large-scale dataset Fed-Camelyon, where each local client contains tens of thousands of patches.
+As depicted in Fig.~\ref{fig:main_results}(d)-(f), FEAL also achieves superior performance on the large{-}scale dataset Fed-Camelyon, where each local client contains tens of thousands of patches.
 By employing a low-data regime, where merely about $3.43\%$ of the total training samples are annotated in the active learning process, FEAL attains $99.40\%$ of fully supervised performance after five rounds of FAL.
 This achievement represents a significant improvement compared to the second-best method, KAFAL, which reaches $98.93\%$ of the fully supervised performance, demonstrating the effectiveness of uncertainty calibration in FEAL.
+Additional results with different annotation budgets/ratios are available in Appendix~C.2.